 Most wood permits are issued for personal use.
 A commercial wood cutting permit must be obtained for any wood that will be sold.

 - Cut/remove trees without a permit or in an area not open to wood cutting

 - Cutting green wood without a green wood permit

-- Transporting without a valid wood tag
+- Transporting without a validated wood tag attached

 - Violating stipulations of permit

 Oil and Gas